NancyFx/Nancy/CONTRIBUTING.md

 - Use meaningful names (no hungarian notation).
 - Wrap `if`, `else` and `using` blocks (or blocks in general, really) in curly braces, even if it's a single line.
 - Put `using` statements inside namespace.
+- Pay attention to whitespace and extra blank lines